alexandru-dinu/bleichenbacher/README.md

 # Bleichenbacher's PKCS 1.5 Padding Oracle Attack

-Daniel Bleichenbacher’s Adaptive Chosen Ciphertext Attack on RSA PKCS #1 v1.5 [1] implementation for the Introduction to Cryptology class
+An implementation of Daniel Bleichenbacher’s Adaptive Chosen Ciphertext Attack on RSA PKCS #1 v1.5 [1].

-It is a particularly interesting attack due to real life implications (PKCS #1 was widely deployed, for example, in HTTPS – SSL/TLS) and due to the mathematics behind it.

-This specific attack exploits the implementation flaws found in numerous servers, that is, they report whether the encoding of the message they have received is PKCS1-conforming.
-This allows the attacker to use the server as an oracle to which he sends several queries.
-Based upon the server’s reply, the attacker can gain information about the complete decryption of an intercepted ciphertext (hence the *adaptive chosen ciphertext* bit).
+The attack is particularly interesting due to its real life implications: PKCS #1 was widely deployed, e.g. in HTTPS – SSL/TLS).
+It exploits an implementation flaw present in numerous servers: reporting whether the encoding of the received message is PKCS1-conforming.
+This allows one to use the server as an oracle, and based on the reply, one can gain information about the complete decryption of the intercepted ciphertext (hence the *adaptive chosen ciphertext* part).

 [1] [Chosen Ciphertext Attacks Against Protocols Based on the RSA Encryption Standard PKCS #1](http://archiv.infsec.ethz.ch/education/fs08/secsem/bleichenbacher98.pdf)